Banana1530/MoMA-test-solution/README.md

 ```
 ![](pics/comp.JPG)

-We compare the result from simple SVD method.
-Frome left to top: Original signal, SFPCA, SVD.
+We compare the result with simple SVD method.
+From left to top: Original signal, SFPCA, SVD.
 SFPCA is significantly better than SVD in selecting principal components when the original constituent signals are inherently sparse and smooth.
+Naïve SVD has obvious two drawback: we can see remaining signal in other components, and the tails of the two recovered components are noisy, indicating SVD is relatively sensitive to noise in the data matrix.

-# 3 TODO List
+# 3 Testing

-### 3.0 Make it a package and pass platform testing.
+As required in test problem 3 and 4, my code should pass `R CMD check` and have `testthat`.

-### 3.1 Further test the degenerated cases, i.e., when $\alpha_u,\alpha_v,\Omega_u,\Omega_v$ are zeros.
+I experiment with platform compatibility on Travis CI and verified that on Ubuntu and MacOS my package can be successfully installed.
+Result is in [here](https://travis-ci.org/Banana1530/MoMA/jobs/356853383).

-### 3.2 C code commenting.Vecterization and optimization.
+`testthat` When no penalty is enforced, the algorithms is simply finding an SVD of a matrix.
+So the result should be identical to the built-in SVD function.
+More tests can be done.
+For example, dimensions of the input should be compatible, the square difference matrix should be semi-positive definite, input matrix should not have missing values and so on, when penalty levels are not zero and user does not provide penalty type users should receive warning.
+These will be left for future work.